 The world is big, beautiful, and staggeringly diverse, and there are still vast areas virtually untouched by tourism.

-While the eight destinations in this list aren’t exactly uncharted, they’re all pretty off-the-radar when it comes to popular tourism.
+While the seven destinations in this list aren’t exactly uncharted, they’re all pretty off the radar for popular tourism.
 So, if you’re looking to escape the crowds and venture off the beaten track, we hope this article has been helpful.

-From magnificent Andean lakes and Senegalese beaches to Ethiopian mountains and Middle Eastern oases, these destinations all offer something different – but what they have in common is that they’ll offer you a truly unique holiday experience.
+From magnificent Andean lakes to Senegalese beaches, these destinations all offer something different – but what they have in common is that they offer a truly unique holiday.

-Plus, because they don’t come with the usual holiday crowds, they also don’t come with the hefty price tags!
+Plus, because they don’t come with the usual holiday crowds, they also don’t have the hefty price tag!

 If you’re looking for more travel inspiration, why not head over to our travel section?
-Here, you’ll find articles like 9 of the best travel destinations for 2025 and 12 travel bucket list ideas.
+Here, you’ll find articles like 25 of the best travel destinations for 2026 and 12 travel bucket list ideas.
+Or, browse our thousands of travel deals below.